U1805/momotalk/README.md

 ## Copyrights

-Blue Archive avatar and stamp copyrights belong to Yostar & NEXON Games
+This application is not affiliated with Yostar & NEXON Games.

+All information and assets used are the property and copyright of the respective authors.